 Frequently Asked Questions

-There is so much information about what art is and how to create it and we help introduce young artists to all of it.
+There is so much information about what art is and how to create it .
+We help introduce young artists to all of it.

-We teach a method that involves students in all aspects in the artistic process.
-We teach everything from drawing and painting skills to priming canvases, drawing and painting materials, and understanding how to give and take positive critiques.
-And that's the tip of the iceberg.
+Bay Area Art School teaches a method of learning that involves students in all aspects in the artistic process.
+We teach drawing and painting skills in a wide variety of styles, mediums and materials.
 We are here to answer all the different questions that are relevant to our students.
-We are like a college level studio class 10 years early - and the kids love it!
+Our classes and camps are like a college level studio class 10 years early - and the kids love it!
 Students can move at their own pace or follow along with what the instructor is doing for the day or week.
 There is so much information about what art is and how to create it and we help introduce young artists to all of it.
 We build confidence in how to create and approach art.
 Students come to us to learn about art, and walk away with a deep understanding about all aspects of art.

 We give young minds every advantage to create the most amazing art.
 BAAS is the place for art lovers, ages 8-15, who absolute love art.
 If you want to learn how to draw and paint really well, we are here for you in a positive, challenging and fun environment.
 Come an join us to learn the basics, improve your skills, capture your imagination, learn the basics of realism and build a portfolio.